The Jawa Report

 The Jawa Report (also, MyPetJawa) was a blog and forum about terrorism committed by Islamists.

 The Boston Globe describes it as a "popular" website "that monitors terrorism investigations."
 The Guardian describes the blog as right wing.
 The New York Times reports that its volunteers "research Web sites they believe are tied to Al-Qaeda or other militant groups, and pressure Internet service providers to stop hosting the sites."

 Background

-The Jawa Report began in 2004, in response to the killing by Islamists of hostage American journalist Nick Berg.
+The Jawa Report began in 2004, in response to the killing by Islamists of American hostage Nick Berg.
 Started by a blogger who goes by the alias of Dr. Rusty Shackleford, a reference to the fake name used by King of the Hill character Dale Gribble.
 Shackleford said: "When I saw the Nick Berg beheading, ... it drove me to start blogging about the plight of hostages held in Iraq."
 Shackleford was an untenured professor when he began the blog.
 He maintains his anonymity because of death threats he has received.